Transgender personnel in the United States military: January 2017–July 2017

+On July 10, 2017, the Trump administration hosted a gathering of religious leaders at the Eisenhower Executive Office Building for a six-hour session.
+The event included briefings from White House staff and appearances by high-ranking officials, including Vice President Mike Pence.
+Russell Moore, a religious adviser to President Trump, noted that discussion also touched on the issue of transgender military service.
+Tony Perkins, president of the Family Research Council, advocated for a ban on transgender individuals serving in the military, though some participants expressed disagreement.

-On July 13, 2017, Rep. Vicky Hartzler introduced House Amendment 183, an amendment to ban on funding gender reassignment surgeries and medical treatments for transgender military personnel via a new amendment to the NDAA in July 2017, which was voted down 209–214 when 24 Republicans joined 190 Democrats in opposing the proposal.
+On July 13, 2017, Rep. Hartzler introduced House Amendment 183, an amendment to ban on funding gender reassignment surgeries and medical treatments for transgender military personnel in the NDAA, which was voted down 209–214 when 24 Republicans joined 190 Democrats in opposing the proposal.
 Before the vote, Secretary Mattis called Hartzler to ask her to withdraw the amendment.
 After the amendment was defeated, Representative Trent Franks (R-AZ) stated "it seems to me, and all due respect to everyone, that if someone wants to come to the military, potentially risk their life to save the country, that they should probably decide whether they're a man or woman before they do that."
 Attempts by Franks and others to insert a provision banning the funding in the rules governing a Pentagon spending package failed following pressure for attempting to circumvent regular order.
-Republican House leaders then sought direct internvention from the White House.
+Republican House leaders then sought direct intervention from the White House.
 Chief strategist Steve Bannon encouraged President Trump to deal with the matter now and played a role in pushing Trump to move ahead with banning transgender individuals from the military, despite the ongoing Pentagon review.

-Service ban announcement by the President
+Following the failed vote, House conservatives sought to include the same prohibition in the Make America Secure Appropriations Act, 2018.
+They pushed for the provision to be added through a procedural maneuver, bypassing a direct vote.
+However, Speaker Paul Ryan (R-Wis.) and GOP leadership declined to support the move, fearing it would circumvent regular order and alienate moderate Republicans.

+July 2017–2018

+On July 26, 2017, President Donald Trump tweeted:

+His tweet had no legal effect on transgender service in the U.S. military as it was a policy pronouncement and not an executive order or an presidential memorandum.
+The tweet did, however, cause the United States Department of Defense to cease Obama-era policy reviews on how to implement and monitor the integration of transgender service members and shifted to policy review on how to implement the purposed transgender military ban.
+It also created confusion and uncertainty.
+The announcement was a surprise to many, as Trump did not campaign in 2016 on banning transgender individuals from serving and enlisting in the U.S. military.